Skip to main content

 This is the most painful sign.
 Your top-line revenue looks impressive, but your bottom-line profitability is stagnant or shrinking.
 Your costs are climbing, projects are consistently over budget, and you have a nagging feeling that money is being wasted, but you can’t pinpoint where.

-This “profit leak” is almost always operational.
+This “profit leak”.
+Is almost always operational.
 It stems from:

 An FCOO attacks this problem immediately.
 They bring a strong data-driven and financial lens to your operations.
 They analyze your unit economics, COGS, and project margins to identify the precise sources of leakage.
 They then implement the controls, P&L management protocols, and reporting necessary to protect your profitability as you scale.